LeanKit-Labs/riaktive/README.md

 var riak = riaktive.connect( {
 	host: 'localhost', // default host address
 	port: 8097, // default PBC port
-	http: 8098 // default HTTP port (for Solr requests),
+	http: 8098, // default HTTP port (for Solr requests)
-	timeout: 2000 // default number of miliseconds riaktive will wait for a connection } );
+	timeout: 2000, // default number of miliseconds riaktive will wait for a connection
+	connections: 5 // default 5 live connections in the pool for this node } );
 ```